Jasmine Tea: How It Is Scented in Fujian, Round by Round

 Jasmine (moli hua, 茉莉花) is probably the most famous flower in Chinese tea.
-Its fragrance — delicate, sweet, with the cool freshness of a summer evening — has been many people’s very first encounter with Chinese tea.
+Its fragrance, delicate and sweet with the cool freshness of a summer evening, has been many people’s very first encounter with Chinese tea.

 Taste and aroma in tea